prona-p4-learning-platform/kommprot-labs/kommprot-lab-network-layer/README.md

   * ip addr add 192.168.189.100/24 dev eth1

-## Task 1: add routes to reach host1 from host2 and vive-versa
+## Task 1: add routes to reach host1 from host2 and vice-versa

 * host1:
   * ping 192.168.188.1 (test reachability of gateway...), arp -an?